 - Push

-is pointing to the top of stack, which is the new stack frame address for functionadd
+Currently,rspis pointing to the top of stack, which is the new stack frame address for functionadd. - Copy

-Here, the 2 values are moved to temporary storage called “red zone”, added, and the result is saved ineax
+Here, the 2 values are moved to temporary storage called “red zone”, added, and the result is saved ineaxregister.

 Now, the overall program stack will looks like this :